8 Best B2B Digital Marketing Campaigns for SaaS

 #4.
 Programmatic SEO: Zapier

-Zapier is an integration and automation tool that allows businesses to build no-code connections to their apps.
+Zapier is an integration and automation tool allowing businesses to build no-code app connections.
 They launched an SEO campaign to boost their monthly visitors.
-Soon, they had over 5 million visitors per month and average recurring revenue (ARR) of $140m.
+Soon, they had over 5 million monthly visitors and average recurring revenue (ARR) of $140m.
 In total, almost 60% of their visitors come from searches.

-To capture this traffic, Zapier built landing pages for each connection that was possible with the tool.
+To capture this traffic, Zapier built landing pages for each possible connection with the tool.
 For example, users can use Zapier to create an automated link between Google Sheets and Slack.

 In total, they made 70,000 landing pages.
 More than 1 in 4 rank first for at least one keyword.